Dog Friendly

-Hotels are first assessed against our published standard on a pass/fail basis.
-Those that meet the standard are then ranked based on how they perform across clear published criteria.
+Hotels are first assessed against our published dog friendly standard on a pass/fail basis.
+Only those that meet the standard are then ranked based on how they perform.

 Consistent Assessments